whosonfirst/go-whosonfirst-browser/README.md

 This is what the code for default `whosonfirst-browser` tool looks like, with error handling omitted for the sake of brevity:

+### Important

+You will need a [valid Nextzen API key](https://developers.nextzen.org/) in order for map tiles to work.

 ```
 package main